Paramahansa Yogananda: Death

 Yogananda began hinting to his disciples that it was time for him to leave the world.
 According to Phil Goldberg, one example was what Yogananda said to Daya Mata just before the dinner, "Do you realize that it is just a matter of hours and I will be gone from this earth?"

 On March 7, 1952, he attended a dinner for the visiting Indian Ambassador to the U.S., Binay Ranjan Sen, and his wife at the Biltmore Hotel in Los Angeles.
-At the conclusion of the banquet, Yogananda spoke of India and America, their contributions to world peace and human progress, and their future co-operation, expressing his hope for a "United World" that would combine the best qualities of "efficient America" and "spiritual India."
+At the conclusion of the banquet, Yogananda spoke of India and America, their contributions to world peace and human progress, and their future co-operation, expressing his hope for a "United World" that would combine the best qualities of "efficient America" and "spiritual India".
 According to his direct disciple and eventual head of the SRF Daya Mata, who was present at the banquet, as Yogananda ended his speech, he read from his poem My India, concluding with the words "Where Ganges, woods, Himalayan caves, and men dream God—I am hallowed; my body touched that sod."
 Daya Mata stated that "as he uttered these words, he lifted his eyes to the Kutastha center, and his body slumped to the floor."
 His funeral service, with hundreds attending, was held at the SRF headquarters atop Mt.
 Washington in Los Angeles.
 Rajarsi Janakananda, who Yogananda chose to succeed him as the new president of the Self-Realization Fellowship, "performed a sacred ritual releasing the body to God."

 According to the book Divine Interventions: True Stories of Mysteries and Miracles That Change Lives, for three weeks after his death Yogananda's body "showed no signs of physical deterioration and 'his unchanged face shone with the divine luster of incorruptibility.'"
-A notarized letter from Harry T. Rowe, the mortuary director, added: "The absence of any visual signs of decay … offers the most extraordinary case in our experience....
-This state of perfect preservation of a body is, so far as we know from mortuary annals, an unparalleled one....
-Yogananda's body was apparently in a phenomenal state of immutability....
-No odor of decay emanated from his body at any time....
+A notarized letter from Harry T. Rowe, the mortuary director, added: "The absence of any visual signs of decay... offers the most extraordinary case in our experience...
+This state of perfect preservation of a body is, so far as we know from mortuary annals, an unparalleled one...
+Yogananda's body was apparently in a phenomenal state of immutability...
+No odor of decay emanated from his body at any time...
 For these reasons we state again that the case of Paramahansa Yogananda is unique in our experience."
 Rowe wrote that Yogananda's body was embalmed approximately twenty-four hours after his death.
 On March 26 a barely noticeable desiccation on his nose was seen and on March 27 Rowe noted that Yogananda's body looked fresh and unravaged by decay as it did on the day of his death.
 Yogananda's remains are interred at the Forest Lawn Memorial Park in the Great Mausoleum (normally closed off to visitors but Yogananda's tomb is accessible) in Glendale, California.

 Cause of death

 There are differing accounts of his death.
-The medical verdict was "acute coronary occlusion," i.e., a heart attack."
-Other accounts state that "Self-Realization disciples claim that their teacher thus performed mahasamadhi (a yogi's conscious exit from the body).
+The medical verdict was "acute coronary occlusion", i.e., a heart attack.
+According to other accounts, Self-Realization disciples claim that their teacher entered mahasamadhi (a yogi's conscious exit from the body).